 5. Keep a consistent sleep schedule.
 Research shows that doing so helps reduce the latency between going to bed and falling asleep and improves the quality of your slumber.
 More importantly, keeping a regular bedtime plays a critical role in maintaining one’s mental health.
 But this is not an easy task, as it requires you to stick to a certain standard for waking up and falling asleep.
 You need to constantly resist the temptation to change your bedtime because of social pressures.

 Owaves can offer you some help with all of the above.
-The app not only makes it easy to set up a nightly routine but also allows you to get inspired by others’ routines in our upcoming #MyMoai feature.
+The app not only makes it easy to set up a nightly routine but also allows you to get inspired by others’ routines in our #MyMoai feature.
 By planning important activities for unwinding at the end of the day into your routine, such as dimming the light half an hour before bedtime, you can gradually form good sleep hygiene.

 Soon, the Owaves Community Team will also start providing you with more recommendations and guides for better slumber that involve different approaches.
 So stay tuned, and go catch some Zzzzs!